Merge Operator

 Configure the Data Workflow Component

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your Data Table components.
+1. Drag and drop a Data Workflow onto your canvas, placing it below your Data Table component.

 Configure the First Input Operator